awslabs/mlspace/frontend/docs/admin-guide/security/policies/project-user-permission-boundary.md

 ### Statement 19

-These actions grant users the ability to create HPO and Training jobs but only if the Sagemaker VPC info, User, System, and Project tags are included in the request.
+These actions authorize users to initiate Hyperparameter Optimization (HPO) and Training jobs in Amazon SageMaker, subject to specific conditions.
+The request must include SageMaker VPC information, as well as User, System, and Project tags.
+This tagging requirement ensures proper resource management, auditing, and access control.

 ```json:line-numbers
     {